Blog » Scuba Diving Articles » Dive Skills » 10 Tips To Horizontal Hover When Scuba Diving

 If your BCD does not have inbuilt trim weight pockets, you can add separate trim weight pockets to your BCD camband.
 These allow you to fine-tune your trim by adding weight above or below your ‘balance point’, without the excessive re-distribution caused by using ankle weights.

-Integrated weights can cause problems
+Integrated Weights can cause Trim Problems

 Be aware of the problems caused by using integrated weight systems.
 On jacket BCDs, these tend to hold the weights further from your torso and there can be a lot of inertial movement/swing in the weights.
 Weight belts offer more snug storage, directly against your torso without ‘swing’.